homenc/HElib/examples/BGV_country_db_lookup/README.md

 for all users.

 ## Walk-through of How This Example Works
-Here we present a detailed description of the algorithm used to performed a privacy preserving database lookup.
-This simple algorith also demonstrates many of the basic constructs utilized in more comples homomorphic encryption based applications.
+Here we present a detailed description of the algorithm used to perform a privacy preserving database lookup.
+This simple algorithm also demonstrates many of the basic constructs utilized in more complex homomorphic encryption based applications.

 Before we begin, we note the boxes shown in the images below represent